MicrosoftDocs/power-pages-docs/power-pages-docs/templates/dynamics-365-apps/overview.md

 - [Manage blogs with Community](/power-apps/maker/portals/customer-engagement-apps/manage-blogs)
 - [Manage ideas with Community](/power-apps/maker/portals/customer-engagement-apps/crowdsource-ideas)

-## Supply chain management customer portal
+## Supply chain management customer site

-The supply chain management customer portal site template lets you build externally facing business-to-business (B2B) websites for sales order processing.
+The supply chain management customer site template lets you build externally facing business-to-business (B2B) websites for sales order processing.
 Your customers can create and view orders to the associated Dynamics 365 for Supply Chain Management environment.
 You can modify this template to represent the company's brand, add more functionality, and change the user experience.

 :::image type="content" source="media/dynamics365-templates/scm.png" alt-text="Supply chain management template landing page.":::